AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/managing-people-in-smart-lists/find-and-merge-duplicate-people.md

 >[!NOTE]
 >
->Marketo will not automatically de-dupe against a Salesforce or Microsoft Dynamics sync, or when you manually enter people.
+>Marketo will not automatically de-dupe against a [!DNL Salesforce] or [!DNL Microsoft Dynamics] sync, or when you manually enter people.

 >[!PREREQUISITES]
 >